roy2909/roy2909.github.io/_pages/resume.md

 * Completed Courses:  Embedded Systems in Robotics, Intro to Computer Vision, Robotic Manipulation, Machine Dynamics
-* In Progress Courses:  Sensing, Navigation, and Machine Learning for Robotics, Intro to Mechatronics
+* In Progress Courses:  Sensing, Navigation, and Machine Learning for Robotics (SLAM and C++), Intro to Mechatronics (C)

 **University of California, Davis**, B.S. in Biomedical Engineering, June 2021, 3.77 GPA with Honors